Allen, Wisconsin hold off Arizona State in Las Vegas Bowl - WHIZ News

 The Sun Devils were held to 219 total yards, including 102 in the first half.
 Wisconsin entered with the nation’s top defense, allowing 240.8 yards per game.

+Cristian Zendejas connected on a couple of first-half field goals and Daniyel Ngata scored on a short TD run in the third quarter for Arizona State.

+“Disappointing outcome for us,” said Sun Devils coach Herm Edwards.
+“We got off to a bad start, I thought.
+Fell behind, and you don’t want to fall behind to a team like this.
+They chew a lot of time off the clock with the running game.”

-Arizona State has made the postseason in each full season under head coach Herm Edwards; the Sun Devils played only four games in 2020 due to the pandemic.
+Arizona State has made the postseason in each full season under Edwards; the Sun Devils played only four games in 2020 due to the pandemic.

 TOUGH BADGERS DEFENSE